By Chet Yarbrough

 Levin offers some understanding of the subject but misses a succinct description without a listener having to turn to other sources for clarification.
 Gravitational waves are air particles–that vibrate like a guitar string when it is strummed, or a drum is beat.
 That is as close as Levin gets to a definition.
 Einstein predicted cosmic’ gravitational waves are created when phenomenon like black holes, or “Big Bangs” occur.

-One reason Levin’s story holds interest to this critic is that two LIGO’ observatories had to be created to confirm Einstein’s theory.
+One reason Levin’s story holds interest for this critic is that two LIGO’ observatories had to be created to confirm Einstein’s theory.
 One was in eastern Washington, the Hanford nuclear reservation, and the other was in Louisiana.
 I lived in the Hanford area in the seventies, not as a scientist but as a project manager for a local developer.

 It has always been something of a mystery that eastern Washington continued to develop after WWII when Hanford played a big role in the science of nuclear fission that led to Hiroshima’s and Nagasaki’s bombing.
-One thought Hanford’s nuclear program would wind down with mitigation of nuclear contamination in the area, but the area continues to grow.
+One thought, Hanford’s nuclear program would wind down with mitigation of nuclear contamination in the area, but the area continues to grow.
 LIGO is one of the reasons Richland, Kennewick, and Pasco (known locally as the Tri-Cities where Hanford is located) continues to grow.

 One must acknowledge Levin’s story offers some personal insight to the nature of scientific discovery.
 She shows how a community of scientists is plagued by the same insecurities and ambitions of any human organization.
-There are always organization struggles over who is in charge, how internal conflict is resolved, and how money, power, and prestige affect productivity.
+There are always organization’ struggles over who is in charge, how internal conflict is resolved, and how money, power, and prestige affect productivity.

 Levin implies conflict may be more intense in scientific pursuit because personal motivation is different.
 She seems to imply scientists are more motivated by power and prestige than money.
 One doubts that is true because humans within any organization have degrees of desire based on all three motives.